 Arrive in Livingstone where you will be met by a member of our team and taken to Waterberry Lodge.
 This beautiful little lodge is right on the banks of the Zambezi; a perfect first stop!

 Today you head south, cross the bridge over the Zambezi and into Zimbabwe.
-After a few hours you'll be in Hwange and no doubt watching an elephant cross the road.
-Sinametella is a very simple self catered lodge set high on an escarpment over looking the park.
+After a few hours you'll be in Hwange and no doubt watching an elephant cross the road, as you make your way to Ngweshla Campsite.

 Today you start driving across the park to Masuma Dam, this campsite is set up high so you have amazing views across the plains.
 There are clean ablution blocks here.